How do you use a fractional CFO to grow a business?

 • How do you start the recruitment process?

-What is a part-time CFO?
+What is a fractional CFO?

 Access to the support and guidance of a seasoned CFO is an essential investment for any business looking to grow, but who can afford a six-figure salary at this early stage?